Carrot Cake Bites (No Bake)

 Each carrot date bite offers nearly 20 grams of carbohydrates.

-It’s recommended to consume 30-60 grams of carbohydrates/hour during endurance activity (see more in race day nutrition breakdown).
+Itโs recommended to consume 30-60 grams of carbohydrates/hour during endurance activity (see more in race day nutrition breakdown).ย

-This carrot cake balls recipe is also GREAT for kids and one of my favorite energy balls for toddlers!
-Just another way you can meal prep oatmeal.
+This carrot cake balls recipe is also GREAT for kids and one of my favorite energy balls for toddlers, like these pumpkin peanut butter balls!

 They offer a serving of fruits, veggies, complex carbohydrates and healthy fats, which are good for the brain.

-Plus, if you’re searching for some baby led weaning carrots recipes, these baby energy balsl are perfect because the carrots are shredded and there are no hard parts.
+Plus, if youโre searching for some baby led weaning carrots recipes, these baby energy balsl are perfect because the carrots are shredded and there are no hard parts.

 I also love adding shredded carrots into baby french toast!